-As organisations move toward data-driven transformation, SAP offers a powerful ecosystem to manage, connect, and analyse enterprise data.
-Among the most discussed solutions are SAP Analytics Cloud (SAC), SAP Datasphere, and SAP BW/4HANA.
+As organisations move toward data-driven transformation, SAP offers a powerful ecosystem to manage, connect and analyse enterprise data.
+Among the most discussed solutions are SAP Analytics Cloud (SAC), SAP Datasphere and SAP BW/4HANA.

 While often mentioned together, each plays a very distinct role in SAP’s modern data landscape.
 Understanding their differences and how they complement one another is essential to designing an effective data strategy.